Understanding users who don't use digital services

 - show the on-screen service to all users, including those with low levels of digital skills and confidence, so they can give you accurate feedback on the support they would need

-- find out the places where users seek support, including government contact centres, libraries, friends and family, trade bodies, paid intermediaries, charities or colleagues
+- research with third parties that support users, including contact centres, libraries, friends and family, trade bodies, paid intermediaries, charities or colleagues

 Defining your assisted digital users

 The following tools may help you get a better understanding of your users who may need assisted digital support: